ThK-Systems/checkmk-goodies/README.md

 - `CONTAINERS` **(mandatory!!!)** - Space-separated list of Docker container names to monitor.
 - `MEM_WARN`  - Global warning threshold for RAM usage in percent of the container memory limit.
 - `MEM_CRIT`  - Global critical threshold for RAM usage in percent of the container memory limit.
-- `SWAP_WARN` - Global warning threshold for swap usage in percent of the effective swap limit.
-- `SWAP_CRIT` - Global critical threshold for swap usage in percent of the effective swap limit.
 - `CPU_WARN`  - Global warning threshold for CPU usage in percent of the container CPU limit.
 - `CPU_CRIT`  - Global critical threshold for CPU usage in percent of the container CPU limit.